YonseiQC/2025-oop-and-ds/hw3/README.md

 **Explanation**

-For the first input, we merge the first two pieces which requires energy `1+2=3`, resulting a piece with weight 3 gram.
-Now, merging two pieces of 3 gram requires energy of $3+3=6$.
+For the first input, we merge the first two pieces, which requires energy `1+2=3`, resulting in a piece with a weight of 3 grams.
+Now, merging two pieces of 3 grams requires energy of $3+3=6$.
 Thus, the total amount of energy is `3+6=9`.

-For the second input, we merge the first two pieces which requires energy `3+4=7`, resulting a piece with weight 7 gram.
-Now, merging this 7 gram one with 5 gram one will give a piece of 12 gram, which requires energy `12`.
-Lastly, merging this with 8 gram one will takes energy `20`.
+For the second input, we merge the first two pieces, which requires energy `3+4=7`, resulting in a piece weighing 7 grams.
+Now, merging this 7-gram piece with a 5-gram piece will give a piece weighing 12 grams, which requires energy `12`.
+Lastly, merging this with an 8-gram piece will take energy `20`.
 In total, we need `7+12+20=39`.

 *Hint*: You can use `std::priority_queue`